 Click on the map or select a reserve from the list below

-The South-west Commonwealth Marine Reserves Network includes 14 Commonwealth Marine Reserves.
+The North Commonwealth Marine Reserves Network includes 8 Commonwealth Marine Reserves.
 The reserves are:

 The reserves will be managed for the primary purpose of conserving the biodiversity found in them, while also allowing for the sustainable use of natural resources in some areas.
-The reserves include a vast range of ecosystems, habitats and biological communities representative of the South-west marine region.
+The reserves include a vast range of ecosystems, habitats and biological communities representative of the North Marine Region.
 The reserves will help ensure our marine environment remains healthy and is more resilient to the effects of climate change and other pressures.

 The North Commonwealth Marine Reserves Network will protect important breeding and feeding habitats for protected species including a number of marine turtles, as well as migratory birds of international significance such as the common noddy, bridled tern, roseate tern, and the crested tern.
 A number of key ecological features as well as habitats for other species such as dugongs, whales, dolphins, sea snakes and sharks are included in the reserves network.